littleraskol/ReRegeneration/ReRegeneration/readme.txt

 There are other options that modify how the regen system works:

 percentageMode: Whether the "RegenPerSecond" values will be interpreted as percentages of the maximum value, so that a value of "1" will not regenerate 1 point of stamina per second but rather 1% of the player's maximum stamina.
 This allows the regeneration rate to scale with higher levels of health and stamina.
-So, at the default stamina regen value of staminaRegenPerSecond = 1, at the start of the game 2.7 points of stamina will regenerate per second (1% of the starting value of 270 stamina).
+So, at the default stamina regen value of staminaRegenPerSecond = 1, at the start of the game 2.7 points of stamina will regenerate per second (1% of the starting value of 270 stamina and assuming maxStaminaRegen is set to 1).
 Note that if you do enable percentage mode, I'd advise you to change the default value of "staminaRegenPerSecond" to 0.4 because this will result in a starting regen rate of 1.08 points per second, which is close to the default in normal mode.
 Health starts at 100 points, so there's no discrepancy there.
 (Default = false)

 regenWhileActiveRate: A 0 to 1 fractional value to multiply regen rates by while fishing or riding a horse.
 Default = 0.8, meaning 20% less regeneration.
 Set to 1 to ignore this feature.
 Set to 0 to turn regeneration off during these activities.